 Seatuck Long Island Birding Challenge

-Join us for a big day on Long Island!
+Join us for our 10th annual big day on Long Island!

 Seatuck’s Birding Challenge is Long Island’s only island-wide birding competition.
-It helps promote bird watching, wildlife conservation and open space preservation across the region – and generates important support for Seatuck’s wildlife conservation work.
+It helps promote bird watching, wildlife conservation and open space preservation across the region – and the event generates an important one-day snapshot of early fall bird populations across Long Island.
 The event is open to all levels of experience, from expert birders to complete novices.
 Fall migration provides large numbers of birds and a great diversity of species.

 – Teams must consist at least three members